Stripe Atlas for Indian Founders: Invite-Only Guide (2026)

 - Tax Collected at Source (TCS) applies to LRS remittances exceeding INR 7 lakh per financial year at 5% (20% for amounts above INR 7 lakh for non-education/medical purposes, per Finance Act 2023 amendments)

 Schedule FA on Indian Income Tax Return (ITR).
-Indian residents who hold foreign assets โ including ownership of a foreign entity like a US LLC โ are required to disclose those assets on Schedule FA (Foreign Assets) of their Indian income tax return.
-The US LLC itself is a foreign asset, and any US bank accounts held by the LLC are also reportable.
-Failure to disclose foreign assets in Schedule FA can trigger penalties under the Black Money (Undisclosed Foreign Income and Assets) and Imposition of Tax Act, 2015, including penalties up to 300% of the applicable tax.
+If you own a US LLC, you must disclose it on Schedule FA (Foreign Assets) of your Indian tax return.
+The LLC itself is a foreign asset.
+So are any US bank accounts held by the LLC.
+Failing to disclose triggers penalties under the Black Money Act, 2015 -- up to 300% of the applicable tax.

 Advance tax on worldwide income.
 India taxes residents on worldwide income.
-Income earned through the US LLC โ whether retained in the LLC, distributed to the founder, or reinvested โ is taxable in India in the year it is earned.
+Income earned through the US LLC is taxable in India the year it's earned, whether you take it out or leave it in the US bank account.
 This includes:

-- Service fees paid from the LLC to the founder
+- Service fees paid from the LLC to you

 - Profit distributions

-Indian advance tax is payable in quarterly installments (June 15, September 15, December 15, March 15).
-Missing advance tax deadlines triggers interest under Sections 234B and 234C of the Income Tax Act, 1961.
+Advance tax is due quarterly (June 15, September 15, December 15, March 15).
+Missing deadlines triggers interest under Sections 234B and 234C of the Income Tax Act.

 Double Taxation Avoidance Agreement (DTAA).
-The India-US DTAA provides mechanisms to avoid being taxed on the same income in both countries.
-However, because a single-member LLC is a disregarded entity for US purposes (not subject to US federal income tax on its own), the DTAA application is not straightforward.
-The founder's ability to claim treaty benefits depends on the specific nature of the income and how it is characterized in each jurisdiction.
-This is an area where generic advice breaks down and jurisdiction-specific analysis is required.
+The India-US DTAA provides mechanisms to avoid paying tax on the same income twice.
+But because a single-member LLC is a disregarded entity for US purposes (no US federal income tax at the entity level), applying the treaty gets complicated fast.
+Whether you can claim treaty benefits depends on how the income is characterized in each country.
+This is exactly where you need a cross-border tax advisor, not a forum thread.

 The FATCA data pipeline

-This is the piece that connects the two sides.
-The Foreign Account Tax Compliance Act (FATCA) requires US financial institutions to report accounts held by foreign persons.
-When an Indian founder opens a Mercury or Relay account for their US LLC, the bank reports the account information to the IRS.
-Under the India-US FATCA Intergovernmental Agreement, the IRS shares this data with Indian tax authorities.
+This connects both sides.
+FATCA requires US financial institutions to report accounts held by foreign persons.
+When you open a Mercury or Relay account for your US LLC, the partner banks behind these fintech platforms report account information to the IRS.
+Under the India-US FATCA Intergovernmental Agreement, the IRS shares that data with Indian tax authorities.

-The data flow is: US bank โ IRS โ India's Central Board of Direct Taxes (CBDT).
-This means the Indian tax authority has visibility into the existence of the US bank account and the transaction volumes.
-If the founder has not disclosed the LLC and its bank accounts on Schedule FA, the discrepancy is detectable.
+The pipeline: US bank โ IRS โ India's Central Board of Direct Taxes (CBDT).
+The Indian tax authority can see that the US bank account exists and how much flows through it.
+If you haven't disclosed the LLC and its accounts on Schedule FA, the gap is visible.

 Get structural patterns other founders miss